An Alaskan farming community, Palmer is known for its vegetable and hay farms and its Matanuska Dairy products.

 Palmer Chamber of Commerce

-at its Best."
-Includes historical features, events calendar, and business directory.
+its Best."
+Includes historical features, events calendar, and business

 Alaska State Fair